jMampaey/jMampaey/_posts/2026-01-16-animation-blending.md

 # The three lessons I wish I had known before starting

-### **Lesson 1: Start Simple - Build the foundation right**
+### **Lesson 1: Start Simple - Build the Foundation Right**
 I didn't start with 4 state machines and bone masking.
 I started with: "Can I load a skeleton and play one animation?"
 That's it.
-No blending, no transitions, no layers - just parse the data. evaluate poses, at time T, and apply transforms to bones.
+No blending, no transitions, no layers - just parse the data. evaluate poses at time T, and apply transforms to bones.

 This sounds obvious, but it's tempting to architect for the complex system you *want* rather than the simple system you *need first*.
 I've seen projects (including my own earlier attempts) collapse under the weight of premature abstraction - designing for "What if we need 10 blend layers?" before proving you blend 2 poses correctly.